codemagic-ci-cd/codemagic-docs/content/code-signing/android-code-signing.md

-+++
-categories = ["Code signing"]
-date = "2019-03-10T22:52:07+02:00"
+---
+categories:
+  - Code signing
+date: '2019-03-10T22:52:07+02:00'
-description = "Sign your Android app for publishing to Google Play Store" facebook_description = "" facebook_image = "/uploads/2019/01/default-thumb.png"
+description: Sign your Android app for publishing to Google Play Store
-facebook_title = ""
-thumbnail = ""
-title = "Android code signing" twitterDescription = ""
-twitter_image = "/uploads/2019/02/twitter.png"
-twitter_title = ""
+facebook_description: ''
+facebook_image: /uploads/2019/01/default-thumb.png
+facebook_title: ''
+menu:
+  docs_sidebar:
+    weight: ''
+thumbnail: ''
+title: Android code signing
+twitter_image: /uploads/2019/02/twitter.png
+twitter_title: ''
+twitterDescription: ''
-weight = 2
+weight: 2
-[menu.docs_sidebar]
-weight = ""

-+++
+---

 Code signing is required for distributing your Android app to Google Play store.
 It enables to identify who developed the app and ensure that all updates to the app come from you.

 ## Requirements